TotalEnergies: Africa

+Human rights abuses by hired task force

+Over a three-year period between 2020 and 2023, Total helped fund a military task force of up to 1,000 regular troops to protect its gas infrastructure from insurgents during the insurgency in Cabo Delgado.
+Internal reports revealed that between mid-2020 and late 2022 residents of nearby villages regularly reported human rights violations including torture, detentions and disappearances at the hands of the task force.
+Despite being aware of these of allegations Total continued funding the task force, opting to selectively punish offenders by withholding a monetary "hardship bonus".

 Automobile and motorcycle OEM partnerships

 TotalEnergies is an official recommended fuel and lubricants for all prominent Renault–Nissan–Mitsubishi Alliance members, including Renault (shared with BP), Nissan (shared with ExxonMobil), Infiniti, Dacia, Alpine and Datsun, Kia, three Stellantis marques (Citroën, Peugeot and DS), Honda (including Acura, shared with BP and ExxonMobil), Aston Martin, Mazda (shared with BP and its subsidiary Castrol), Sany and Tata Motors (shared with Petronas) for automobiles only as well as Peugeot Motocycles, Kawasaki Motors (fuel only), Energica, and Honda for motorcycles only.